grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-Number of training examples = 34799
-Number of testing examples = 12630
-Image data shape = (32, 32, 3)
-Number of classes = 43